 Peter Beck is CEO and technical director of Rocket Lab, the company behind New Zealand’s first attempt at commercial space flight in 2009.
 In achieving this feat, Rocket Lab scientists and engineers needed to solve many challenges.

 The recent achievements of Rocket Lab include the building of the first private orbital launch site in New Zealand and the development of the Electron rocket.
+Kiwis in space is a Connected article that explores the science and technology behind the amazing achievements of Rocket Lab, it is based on an interview with Rocket Lab Avionics Manager Naomi Altman.

 Mark Rocket is a space enthusiast and investor.
 Mark was a director of Rocket Lab during its early years and believes that Rocket Lab is continuing New Zealand’s proud involvement in the space industry.
 Mark is also the first New Zealander to have purchased a ticket as a space tourist with Virgin Galactic.